Htaccess is short for Hypertext Access. It is a configuration file used by Apache-based web servers.

-Configuration files configure the initial settings of a program, or in this case the server.
+Configuration files configure the initial settings of a program or, in this case, the server.
 This means that the .htaccess file can be used to make the server behave in a certain way.
-Each function is basically just a line of text, or code, which tells the server what to do.
+Each function is just a line of text, or code, which tells the server what to do.
 You can add or change functionality by adding or changing the code in the .htaccess file.

 What can I use .htaccess for?

 There are a lot of possibilities with .htaccess, you can, for example, use it to:

 - Redirect visitors to another page.

 Htaccess is a very powerful tool.
 To avoid that you could break your site by accident, we have disabled certain functions.
 Do you want to know if you can use a certain function on your one.com webspace?
 Please contact our support for more information.